 However, the arrangement changes when we talk about a flat or a farm, rustic or urban, in which a division is not possible, or in which this would result in new unusable properties because they would not comply with the regulations on habitability.

 The technical name in these cases is pro-undivided, a term that indicates precisely that the property cannot be divided.
-The most common cases of undivided ownership are:
+The most common causes of undivided ownership are:

-- Death of a relative that leads to the inheritance of your home in several heirs, generally close relatives (children, brothers, nephews, etc.).
+- The death of a relative leads to the inheritance of your home in several heirs, generally close relatives (children, brothers, nephews, etc.).

 - Divorces.
 Provided that the house has been bought half, both in cases of separation of assets, as in community property.